 For releases, the text SHOULD be included in a separate DISCLAIMER file stored alongside the NOTICE and LICENSE files.

-Podlings MUST coordinate with the Apache Public Relations Committee on all publicity activities by a podling.
+Podlings MUST coordinate with the Apache Public Relations Committee on all their publicity activities.

 Media activities in the Open Source space can be difficult to negotiate even for experienced professionals.
-The ASF’s Marketing & Publicity team understands this space and it is in the best interests of all that they are consulted prior to embarking on formal outreach or related publicity.
-Please refer to the Apache Podling Publicity/Media Guidelines or contact ASF Marketing & Publicity at press(at)apache(dot)org for more information.
+The ASF’s Marketing & Publicity team understands this space and it is in the best interests of all that you consult with them prior to embarking on formal outreach or related publicity.
+Refer to the Apache Podling Publicity/Media Guidelines or contact ASF Marketing & Publicity at press(at)apache(dot)org for more information.